onfido/onfido-android-sdk/MIGRATION.md

 ### Platform Changes

-- There might be a chance of getting "2 files found with path 'META-INF/versions/9/OSGI-INF/MANIFEST.MF'." during build or run tasks, if so, please add the following to your packagingOptions of the `app/build.gradle` file: `packagingOptions.resources.excludes += "META-INF/versions/9/OSGI-INF/MANIFEST.MF"`
+- There might be a chance of getting "2 files found with path 'META-INF/versions/9/OSGI-INF/MANIFEST.MF'." during build or run tasks.
+If so, please add the following to your packagingOptions of the `app/build.gradle` file: `packagingOptions.resources.excludes += "META-INF/versions/9/OSGI-INF/MANIFEST.MF"`
 - Please update your JDK version to version 17.
 Details: https://developer.android.com/build/jdks

 ### Breaking API Changes

 - Motion functionality has been enhanced to work seamlessly on all devices.
-You can safely remove any existing `withCaptureFallback()` implementations from your code.
+You can safely remove any existing `withCaptureFallback()` implementations from your code
 - Deprecated APIs are removed and need to be replaced with current ones
 - Removed the deprecated `withNFCReadFeature` and `disableNFC` configuration options for `OnfidoConfig` in non-Studio usage scenarios.
 Please use `withNFC(NFCOptions.Disabled)` instead.## `20.4.0` -> `20.5.0`